nwisnie/Erg-lytics/README.md

 The deployment configuration is stored in 'samconfig.toml'.

+DO NOT change commit a different samconfig.toml unless there is an issue with the resources added currently.
+Maintain the repo samconfig.toml as the default.
+Change locally when deploying to a stack other than erglytics-dev and then do not include in git commits.

 Do *not deploy with ManageSharedResources as true*, unless you intend to create/rewrite the resources.
 It should be *false* on default.

 Be sure to *change the stack name to the correct stack* for your task (erglytics-dev, erglytics-version-..., erglytics-ui-test, etc.) to not overwrite incorrect stacks.